What is the effect of death on state benefits and credits?

 When someone dies, it may be necessary to let the following government organisations know about the death, in order for them to deal with state benefits and credits:

 - HM Revenue & Customs (HMRC)

 - Department for Work and Pensions (DWP)

 HMRC deal with some benefits, like tax credits, child benefit and child trust fund payments.
 The paperwork concerning the particular benefit or credit should provide details of who you need to contact.
 There is more information about how to tell these organisations about a death, including details of the Tell Us Once service, in the section ‘how do I notify a death?’.

 What is the effect of death on tax credits?

 If you claim tax credits – or your spouse or partner does – and your child, spouse, or partner dies, you must tell the Tax Credit Office within one month of the death.
 You can find the contact details on the GOV.UK website.
 The death will affect the amount of tax credits you are entitled to.
-Depending on where you live and your personal circumstances, you might have to claim universal credit instead of tax credits.
+As universal credit (UC) is gradually replacing tax credits, then depending on personal circumstances, you might have to claim universal credit instead of tax credits.

-If you do not let the Tax Credit Office know, you might get too much money and have to pay it back or you might not get all the money you are owed.
+If you do not let the HMRC know, you might get too much money and have to pay it back or you might not get all the money you are owed.

 There is some information about bereavement and tax credits on our website for advisers, Revenuebenefits

 Child benefit can be affected by the death of the child and/or the death of the parents.